matthew-tfs/mjcb.io/content/blog/00008-vmware-workstation-and-hyper-v.md

 draft: false
 ---

 I recently ran into an issue with my ThinkPad while trying to run VMware Workstation 15.0 when I had the Hyper-V role installed on Windows 10 Pro 1809.
-Having VMware installed at the same time as having the Hyper-V role installed is not an issue, but it is not possible to run both of them at the same time.
+Having VMware installed at the same time as having the Hyper-V role installed is not an issue, but it is not possible to run both at the same time.

 ![This error message looks helpful, but it is not the issue in this case.](/images/blog/00008/vmware-error.png)

-By default, once the Hyper-V role is installed the ability to run another Virtualization solution on top of that is no longer possible.
+By default, once the Hyper-V role is installed the ability to run another virtualization solution on top of that is no longer possible.
 This is due to the way that Hyper-V manages the regular Windows Kernel and the way that it allocates resources and manages the hardware once it is loaded.

-Obviously, removing the Hyper-V role when not using it is possible, but it would be very inconvenient to have to constantly install/remove roles just to use another Virtualization solution such as VMware.
-I have this same laptop setup to run VMware ESXi 6.5 on a different drive, but that requires me to effectively take the laptop offline while I run a Virtual Machine and I would prefer to use that drive for another Operating System (such as Linux).
+Obviously, removing the Hyper-V role when not using it is possible, but it would be very inconvenient to have to constantly install/remove roles just to use another virtualization solution such as VMware.
+I have this same laptop setup to run VMware ESXi 6.5 on a different drive, but that requires me to effectively take the laptop offline while I run a virtual machine and I would prefer to use that drive for another operating system (such as Linux).

-An easy solution to this issue is to create a new boot entry that disables Hyper-V at startup and will allow the use of another Virtualization platform (VMware, VirtualBox, etc).
+An easy solution to this issue is to create a new boot entry that disables Hyper-V at startup and will allow the use of another virtualization platform (VMware, VirtualBox, etc.).
 This is done using the **bcdedit** (Boot Command Data Edit) command.

 To do this, launch a Command Prompt as Administrator (PowerShell will not work).
 To see the existing boot entries run the **bcdedit** command: